rkotze/git-mob-vs-code/README.md

 Please use latest version of `git-mob`.

+## Features

+- Add and remove co-authors from commit messages
+- View all your co-authors in SCM (git) tab
+- [Search for & select](#search-"more-authors") an author from the "More Authors" list (all contributors to the repository).
+- Manage your co-authors in `.git-coauthors` file
+- [Add new co-authors from current repository](#add-new-co-authors-from-repository) into your `.git-coauthors` file
+- Solo remove all co-authors from current commit
+- Reload Git Mob and auto reload when updating `.git-coauthors` file in VS Code
+- Status bar shows if using `template file` or `prepare-commit-msg` hook
+- If you change co-authors in **command line** it will update in VS Code

 ### Add new co-authors

 Add your co-authors to the `.git-coauthors` files in your user folder.